Sign in to continue

 TIFF files play an integral part in various industries:

 If you want to create a digital portfolio, PDF may be your go-to file type.
-For that, you will need a specialized convert, like the one offered by PDF Candy.
+For that, you will need a specialized tool, like the one offered by PDF Candy.

 1. Open TIFF to PDF converter and load the image with "+Add File".